BLUE SPRUELL, CHIEF INSTRUCTOR

 INSTRUCTORS

-Peachtree Aikikai enjoys a wealth of instructors who share a long commitment to techniques and etiquette as transmitted from O-Sensei to present day.
+Peachtree Aikido enjoys a wealth of instructors who share a long commitment to techniques and etiquette as transmitted from O-Sensei to present day.
 All Peachtree instructors hold a minimum rank of 1st degree black belt, with most ranked 2nd degree or higher.
 Each instructor brings his and her own unique understanding of Aikido, shaped by countless hours of practice at Peachtree and at dojos around the world.
 All of the instructors at Peachtree are volunteers, giving their time generously toward the advancement of Aikido.

 Mark Brodbeck,